Skip to content

 DevOps Best Practices

-DevOps best practices and anti-patterns for Salesforce development lifecycle management.
-These patterns reflect the practical wisdom expected of a CTA — not just knowing the tools, but knowing how to use them effectively in enterprise contexts.
+These patterns reflect what a CTA is expected to know: not just the tools, but how to apply them effectively in enterprise Salesforce organizations.

 Best Practices